[4 Steps] Django Social Login with Facebook

 $ .\Scripts\Activate

-For Linux user, open terminal and run below command.
+For Linux users, open the terminal and run the below command.

 $ cd env